 History is the study of people and the world we know.
 It helps us understand where we have been and where the world is moving towards and learning from and understanding the mistakes of the past.
 History is important as it answers the big questions such as: Why are we here?
 Why did millions of men die and become injured in the First World War?
-How did Hitler manage to become so powerful and commit such crimes against humanity?
+How do dictators manage to become so powerful and commit such crimes against humanity?

 History at Carleton High School is a popular subject both at Key Stage 3 and as an option subject in Key Stage 4.
-Throughout both Key stages students are encouraged to work both independently and collectively in developing an understanding of the key events that have shaped the world we live in.
+Throughout both Key stages, students are encouraged to work both independently and collectively in developing an understanding of the key events that have shaped the world we live in.

 At Key Stage 3, we follow a chronological journey through History starting at medieval all the way through to the cultural changes of the 1960s.
 Some events are looked at in greater depth and a focus on historical skills is built upon throughout the key stage.